Team

 Emily von W. Gilbert

 Co-Editor Emily von W. Gilbert first got her start in film in a production class with the legendary documentarian and media activist George Stoney at New York University.
-Since moving to Portland, Oregon Emily has been in great demand, working with a number of filmmakers including Irene Taylor-Brodsky on her HBO documentaries Open Your Eyes and Beware The Slenderman, Briar Levit on her film Graphic Means, Kristian St. Clair’s jazz music doc This is Gary McFarland, Beth Harrington’s music films The Winding Stream and The Musicianer, among many others.
-She is currently completing work on a feature documentary about the life of musician/producer/composer Jack Nitzsche.
+Since moving to Portland, Oregon Emily has been in great demand, working with a number of filmmakers including Irene Taylor-Brodsky on her HBO documentaries Open Your Eyes and Beware the Slenderman, Briar Levit on her film Graphic Means, Jan Haaken’s Necessity film series, Beth Harrington’s music films The Winding Stream and The Musicianer, alongside many commercial projects.
+She is currently completing work on Kristian St. Clair’s feature documentary about the life of musician/producer/composer Jack Nitzsche.

 Scott Ballard